 - Collaborate and co-create: learn and work with others, be inspired by what others are doing.

-- Communicate: get people involved, help them understand the problems you’re trying to solve and use to them to generate more ideas.
+- Communicate: get people involved, help them understand the problems you’re trying to solve and use them to generate more ideas.

 Michael Gearon is a Senior Interaction Designer at Companies House in Cardiff.
 Previously Mike was a product designer at the GoCo Group including GoCompare, MyVoucherCodes and WeFlip.
 As well working for brands in South Wales like BrandContent and HEOR.